 6.4.8 Notification of Forced Outage of a Resource

 (1) In the event of a Forced Outage of a Resource, the telemetered status of the Resource automatically notifies ERCOT of the event.
+In the event of a Forced Outage, the telemetered Resource Status shall be changed to the appropriate Off-Line status as soon as practicable but no longer than 15 minutes after the Forced Outage occurs.

-In the event of a Forced Outage, an impending Forced Outage, or de-rating of a Resource, the QSE shall inform ERCOT of the following:
+(2) In the event of a Forced Outage or an impending Forced Outage, the Resource Entity or its designee shall inform ERCOT of the following in the Outage Scheduler:

 (a) Time of expected change in Resource Status or rating;

-(b) Text message describing the nature of the Forced Outage or de-rating updated as new information becomes available; and (c) The expected minimum and maximum duration of the Forced Outage or de-rating.6.5.5.1 Changes in Resource Status
+(b) Text message describing the nature of the Forced Outage or de-rating updated as new information becomes available; and (c) The expected minimum and maximum duration of the Forced Outage or de-rating.

+(3) In the event of a Forced Outage, the QSE must update the Resource’s COP as soon as practicable but no longer than 60 minutes after the Forced Outage occurs.

+(4) Each QSE shall timely update the telemetered Resource Status and COP unless in the reasonable judgment of the QSE, such compliance would create an undue threat to safety, undue risk of bodily harm, or undue damage to equipment.
+The QSE is excused from updating the telemetered Resource Status and/or COP only for so long as the undue threat to safety, undue risk of bodily harm, or undue damage to equipment exists.
+The time for updating the telemetered Resource Status and/or COP begins once the undue threat to safety, undue risk of bodily harm, or undue damage to equipment no longer exists.

+6.5.5.1 Changes in Resource Status

-(1) Each QSE shall notify ERCOT of a change in Resource Status via telemetry and through changes in the Current Operating Plan (COP) as soon as practicable following the change.
+(1) Each QSE shall notify ERCOT via telemetry of a change in Resource Status that is not related to a Forced Outage as soon as practicable but no longer than 15 minutes after the change in status occurs and through changes in the Current Operating Plan (COP) as soon as practicable but no longer than 60 minutes after the change in status of the Resource occurs.

+(2) When an On-Line Resource is experiencing an event that may affect its availability and/or capability and that requires further actions to stabilize the Resource and/or determine the impact of the event, the QSE may change the Resource Status to ONHOLD within 15 minutes of experiencing an event.
+Following this Resource Status change, the telemetered HSL and any other applicable telemetry of the Resource as specified in paragraph (2) of Section 6.5.5.2, Operational Data Requirements, shall be updated as soon as practicable but no longer than 15 minutes after the change in Resource Status to ONHOLD.
+After the QSE has determined the impact of the event, the QSE shall change the Resource Status to its updated status as soon as practicable but no longer than 60 consecutive minutes of being in the ONHOLD status.

-(2) Each QSE shall promptly inform ERCOT when the operating mode of its Generation Resource’s Automatic Voltage Regulator (AVR) or Power System Stabilizer (PSS) is changed while the Resource is On-Line.
+(3) Each QSE shall promptly inform ERCOT when the operating mode of its Generation Resource’s Automatic Voltage Regulator (AVR) or Power System Stabilizer (PSS) is changed while the Resource is On-Line.
 The QSE shall also provide the Resource’s AVR or PSS status logs to ERCOT upon request.